hmcts/civil-service/README.md

 The REST API is available at `http:localhost:9404/engine-rest/`.
 The REST API documentation is available [here](https://docs.camunda.org/manual/latest/reference/rest/).

-To upload a bpmn diagram via the REST API there is a script located in `./bin directory`.
+To upload all bpmn diagrams via the REST API there is a script located in `./bin directory`.
-Run `./bin/import-bpmn-diagram.sh "the name of the diagram"` to upload it to Camunda.
-The diagram must exist within `src/main/resources`.
+Run `./bin/import-bpmn-diagram.sh .` to upload it to Camunda.
+The diagram must exist within `src/main/resources/camunda`.
 By setting `CAMUNDA_BASE_URL` env variable you can also use this script to upload diagrams to Camunda in other environments.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details